 Why is having a CASA Volunteer so important to foster youth?

-Is there advice you would give someone who is thinking about becoming a CASA Volunteer?
+Is there advice you would give someone who is thinking about becoming a volunteer?

-Thank you Sheryl!
-We appreciate all your hard work and thank you for choosing to volunteer to advocate for foster youth!
+Thank you Rachel!
+We appreciate all your hard work and thank you for choosing to share your time and talent to advocate for foster youth!
 You are an inspiration to us all!
 Click HERE to learn more about becoming an advocate.